 - 2. Punishment, punisher.
 A consequence (or stimulus) follows a response, immediately follows the response (within 60 sec or less) and as a result the response decreases in frequency in the future.
 Malott calls this "penalty" but I will not accept that term on the exam because the rest of the field refers to this procedure as punishment.
 Because people have such negative reactions to the term "punishment", it is quite reasonable that Malott changed this term.
 I am sympathetic to his effort, but again, the fact remains that the rest of the field still refers to this procedure as punishment. - A. Positive punishment, positive punisher.
 A consequence is immediately presented or added after a response, and as a result the response decreases in frequency in the future. - B. Negative punishment, negative punisher.
 A consequence (a reinforcer) is immediately taken away (withdrawn), terminated or decreased, and as a result the response decreases in frequency in the future.
 The withdrawal/termination/decrease of the stimulus is the negative reinforcer.

-Unfortunately, the terms/definitions of different types of negative reinforcement are not consistent within the field.
-There are two types that are often referred to (although still not consistently defined by individuals):
+Unfortunately, unlike negative reinforcement, the terms/definitions of different types of negative punishment are not consistent within the field.
+There are two types of negative punishment that are often referred to:

 - 1. Response cost.
-A tangible consequence (a reinforcer such as money, food, points, tokens) is immediately withdrawn/removed (and permanently withdrawn/removed), and as result the response decreases in frequency in the future. - 2.
+The immediate loss/removal of a positive reinforcer which is usually a tangible reinforcer such as money, food, points, a toy, a video, or tokens contingent on a problem behavior, and as result the response decreases in frequency in the future. - 2.
 Time-out.
-Access to a consequence (a reinforcer) is immediately withdrawn/removed (but only temporarily withdrawn/removed), and as a result the response decreases in frequency in the future. - 3.
+The immediate loss/removal of positive reinforcers for a brief period of time contingent on the problem behavior typically, but not always, by removing the individual from the environment, and as a result the response decreases in frequency in the future.
+Procedurally, the key difference between response cost and time out is that in time out the individual is not able to receive any reinforcement for a brief period of time. - 3.
 Extinction.
 A reinforcer that has followed the response in the past is withheld, and, as a result the response decreases in frequency in the future.
 Note that the reinforcement is withheld (not presented), rather than withdrawn.
 (If you withdraw a reinforcer, it means that you are taking a reinforcer away after it has been provided, which is a form of punishment).